data-addict-com/data-addict-com.github.io/_posts/2021-08-26-retrieve-datas-from-postgresql-to-google-sheets-with-heroku-for-free.md

 ALTER TABLE ONLY public.conv ADD CONSTRAINT conv_pkey PRIMARY KEY (id);
 {% endhighlight %}

-Now, let's insert some datas in it.
+Now, let's insert some data in it.
 {% highlight TSV %}
 d5f67084-c0ca-4ae5-8957-348237ba51be	A	B	Hey!
 It's been a while.
 How you're doing?
 2021-06-26 12:03:22+00 5287170c-b6f6-47fe-ad0c-9f724ef60acb	B	A	Hey.\nThanks for your message.
 I'm doing fine, thanks!\nWhat's up?
 2021-06-26 12:03:31+00